Depo-Provera Contraceptive (injection)

 kidney disease.

-Using Depo-Provera Contraceptive may increase your risk of developing cancer.
+Using Depo-Provera Contraceptive may increase your risk of developing certain types of cancer.
 Ask your doctor about your individual risk.

 How is Depo-Provera Contraceptive given?